Poor Will’s Almanack for the First Week of Deep Winter.

 I had been reading predictions about the end of the world (on the occasion of the alignment of this December’s solstice with the Galactic equator, a once-in-twenty-six-thousand-years event, foretold by the ancient Mayans).
 All that foolishness, along with the longest nights of the year, had somehow set me off balance, and I decided to go and see for myself what was happening in the real world of the woods.

 I walked along the river, the water higher than it had been in months.

-This is Bill Felker with Poor Will's Almanack for the fourth week of middle summer.
+Poor Will's Almanack for the final week of Early Winter.

-Poor Will's Almanack for the third week of middle summer.
+Poor Will's Almanack for the third week of Early Winter.

 In one of Aldo Leopold’s journals, that famous naturalist observed that the rate at which solar energy flows to and through living things not only affects the rate at which plants sprout, grow, flower, and die, but might also have some influence over human lives and the course of human events.